Topics covered in this article:

 Here is an example of how taxes map during import:

-The Tax Name field and the rate listed under Tax on Purchase Items are imported into Expensify under Admin > [Policy Name] > Tax.
+The Tax Name field and the rate listed under Tax on Purchase Items are imported into Expensify under Settings > Policies > [Policy Name] > Tax.

 The defaults selected on the tax page will be applied to all Expenses but the user will have the option to select a tax rate on each expense.